Tax due and payable to HMRC on income tax is a long established process supporting the UK economy.

 The Finance Act 2011 was brought in to enact amendments introduced by the previous budget which included, following concerns as to the use of third party vehicles such as Employee Benefit Trusts for the purpose of avoiding taxation on income, anti-avoidance provisions.

 The Finance Act 2011 amended ITEPA to introduce rules as regards arrangements entered into in respect of loans and monies received from third parties, where the relevant steps had been taken after 9 December 2010 and it has had wide implications for the use of Employee Benefit Trusts.

 The Finance Act 2017 and the Finance Act (No.2) 2017 (“the Finance Acts 2017”)

 The Finance Acts 2017 have been enacted to make further changes to ITEPA and the associated tax regulations to further deal with disguised remuneration and impose loan charges on companies and individuals participating in prohibited tax schemes.

-The Finance Act (No.2) 2017 implements provisions as regards disguised remuneration loans that remain outstanding as at 5 April 2019.
+The Finance Act (No.2) 2017 implemented provisions as regards disguised remuneration loans that remained outstanding as at 5 April 2019.
 These changes affect both the payors (employers), payees (employers) and those facilitating such arrangements.

-As of writing, for any loan made after 15 April 1999 and not repaid by 5 April 2019, the loan charge imposed and payable to HMRC could be 50% of the outstanding loan sum.
+- for any loan made after 15 April 1999 that was not repaid by 5 April 2019, the loan charge imposed and payable to HMRC could be 50% of the outstanding loan sum;

-HMRC have provided a disclosure facility whereby loans that may be vulnerable to such charges can be declared and the loan charge potentially avoided, but you have until only December 2018 (as of writing) to make such a declaration or suffer the consequences.
+- HMRC have provided a disclosure facility whereby loans that may be vulnerable to such charges can be declared and the loan charge potentially avoided, but people only had until only December 2018 to make such a declaration or suffer the consequences.